 Many other potential breath test defenses provided by our scientists who own the same machine the police use to test a defendant’s BAC.

-Our DUI & Criminal Law Firm Get Serious Results in Courtrooms
+Getting Serious Results in Courtrooms

 Our criminal defense pros have helped thousands of clients stay out of jail.
 We get serious results for our clients.
 Below are just a few of our proven results: